aquarockslug/mancalaJS/README.md

 # mancalaJS

-A tiny implementation of Mancala in JavaScript.
+A tiny implementation of Mancala in JavaScript with a functional approach.

-## Planned Features:
-- Single player mode
-- Capture when landing in an empty pocket on your side

 ## Architecture
 The game uses a functional pipeline where board state is reconstructed by applying a sequence of pure move functions: